ftmoose/ShopifyApplicationWinter2019/README.md

 Or click [here](http://35.237.111.74/) to checkout a **live version** deployed with [Docker](https://www.docker.com/) and [Kubernetes](https://github.com/kubernetes/kubernetes) on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/)

+*For more reliable results I recommend installing the app on your local machine*

 ### Prerequisites

 For this to work you'll need to have the following installed: